Believe the hype! Penn State tops Utah for NIT championship - Philly

 Penn State's Bryce Jordan Center has a long-standing reputation as one of the dreariest arenas in college basketball.
 Penn State fans, from rappers to silver-haired alumni, packed the Garden all the way to the last row of the upper deck.

 Penn State football coach James Franklin, who led the program to a Pinstripe Bowl victory in 2014, was in the house.
 Flavor Flav stole the show a few rows behind the PSU bench.
-Wearing a backward red cap and T-shirt emblazoned that read "33 Shep Garner," Flavor Flav danced all night in his seat.
+Wearing a T-shirt that read "33 Shep Garner," Flavor Flav danced all night in his seat.
 Flavor Flav popped his T-shirt and raised the roof in the same arena where Public Enemy once tore down the house.

+"I think we've proven to teams across the country that Penn State basketball is here to stay," Chambers said.

-The clutch moment came in the third quarter when Garner - Penn State's career 3-point leader - hit a 3 for his first basket of the game and a 49-41 lead that had the fans going wild.
+The clutch moment came in the third quarter when Garner - who became Penn State's career 3-point leader in the tournament run - hit a 3 for his first basket of the game and a 49-41 lead that had the fans going wild.

+"To see my cousin break records, win trophies, all that, he deserves it," Flavor Flav said.
+"The whole team deserves it."

 Reaves hit a crashing layup on a three-point play that stretched the lead to 11 and Stevens wagged his tongue toward the PSU fans on a jumper that helped blow open the game.